 Recommended Hotel: Phantom Ranch

-While in New York, kids may also particularly enjoy the dinosaur exhibit at the American Museum of Natural History, the Central Park Zoo, Dylan's Candy Bar and even sitting still at a family-friendly Broadway show like "The Lion King."
+While in New York, kids may also particularly enjoy the dinosaur exhibit at the American Museum of Natural History, the Central Park Zoo, Dylan’s Candy Bar and even sitting still at a family-friendly Broadway show such as “The Lion King.”

 Better yet, purchase a money-saving combo ticket and also take a ride up the 630-foot Gateway Arch, the nation’s tallest monument offering 10-mile panoramic views at the top.
 Below the Arch, visit the Museum of Westward Expansion, where kids will learn about the shaping of the American West and the Lewis and Clark expedition, as well as see an authentic American-Indian tepee.
 When hunger strikes, fuel up at the Arch View Cafe, located on the Gateway Arch Riverboats dock.

 Recommended Hotel: Drury Plaza Hotel at the Arch

 9. Boston Freedom Trail – Boston, MA